-- 1. Insert the SSD clip into the slot on the computer. - 2.
-Tighten the screw to secure the SSD clip to the computer. - 3.
-Insert the SSD into the connector on the computer. - 4.
-Place the SSD bracket over the SSD and tighten the screws to secure it to the computer. - 5.
-Install the: - a. battery - b. base cover - 6.
+- 1. Insert the SSD into the connector on the system board. - 2.
+Place the SSD bracket over the SSD and tighten the screws to secure it to the computer. - 3.
+Install the: - a. battery - b. base cover - 4.
 Follow the procedure in After working inside your computer.